Frequently Asked Questions

 I am a Father, will I have the same rights as the Mother?

 Yes.
 The Family Law Act focuses on the rights of the children, not the adults, however it does not differentiate between mothers and fathers.
 Sometimes it will be in the best interests of the children to spend more time with one parent.
 Usually that will be the parent who the children have the primary attachment with, which is often the one they have spent more time with - this is sometimes referred to as the primary carer.
-You can be a primary carer as a mother or father.
+You can be a primary carer as a mother, father, non-binary parent, or another caring adult who has been a prominent carer in the child’s life.
 In the end, the important question to ask is 'what is best for the children?’.
 If that means they are better off living with the other parent at some stages in their lives, you can still have a close and loving relationship with them and we can help you find ways to ensure that you stay close.

 I have separated and was in a same-sex relationship, can you help me?